Options data API comparison

 Buyer rubric

 The right provider depends on the job.
 A backtest needs historical contracts and quote evidence; a live chain scanner needs fresh snapshots and expiration discovery; a dashboard needs predictable endpoints and pricing.
-This rubric turns a broad "best API" question into specific checks.
+This rubric turns a broad "best API" question into specific checks for endpoint coverage, REST and WebSocket access, ingestion design, commercial-use boundaries, and support readiness.

 | Evaluation factor | What to verify | Failure mode if missing |